 With both versions of Arabic being so similar, once you master one, you’ll be able to quickly learn the other.

 Being fluent in Arabic has many benefits, especially in business.
 It will help set you a part and open up many more career opportunities.
-If you want to begin learning either Quranic or Modern Standard Arabic, sign up today at Arab Academy!
+If you want to begin learning either Quranic or Modern Standard Arabic, take a look at our Arabic Lanuage courses and sign up today at Arab Academy!